troybeglinger/Code-Samples/README.md

 # Code-Samples
-An open repository of random code projects I've completed.
+An open repository of interesting code projects I've completed.